BGSpiegl/GCparagon/src/GCparagon/README.md

   -our, --output-unaligned-reads
                         Optional flag to activate writing of unaligned reads to a separate BAM file.
 Per default, unaligned reads are not output.
-Setting this flag only has an effect if either the --output-bam flag was set or GCparagon was started in the --tag-only mode.
+Setting this flag does not have an effect if GCparagon was started with the --dont-output-bam flag.
   -fp Integer, --float-precision Integer
                         Optional parameter for GC-bias computation number of digits after the comma for floating point data to be